secworks/trng/doc/Cryptech_TRNG_Introduction.md

 implementation uses SHA-512 [5] but can be replaced with any other cryptographic hash function.

-Using a cryptographic hash function as a mixer makes it infeasible to determine the entropy from the seed.
+Using a cryptographic hash function as a mixer makes it very hard (infeasible) to determine the entropy from the seed.
 This makes it very hard from an attacker to determine how an attempt at manipulating a entropy source affected the seed and thus how effective the manipulatio was.

 Entropy is provided to the Mixer as 32-bit data words.
 The words are accepted by the mixer in strict round robin order.
 This means that in an